YoonjaeH/HackIllinois/data/readme.txt

 Data type of each columns should follow as below:

-- Date: pd.datetime or datetime.datetime
+- Date: pd.Timestamp or datetime.datetime
 - State: str
 - Casualties: int